-The “Move Your Money” initiative teaches people how to move their checking, savings, and credit cards out of banks that finance fossil fuels and related infrastructure (pipelines, power plants).
-Inspired by the campaign to #DefundDAPL, thousands of people have pledged to remove millions of dollars from polluting mega-banks — more than $83 million as of July 1, 2017.
+The “Move Your Money” initiative teaches people how to move their checking, savings, and credit cards out of banks that finance fossil fuels and related infrastructure (pipelines, tar sands, oil trains, etc.).
+Inspired by the campaign to #DefundDAPL, thousands of people have pledged to remove millions of dollars from polluting mega-banks — more than$4,409,665,000 as of December 17, 2017.

 Fossil Free California launched its Move Your Money initiative in May, 2017 with an evening workshop in Oakland.
 Five speakers shared personal divestment stories and outlined best practices for moving a checking or savings account to a credit union or socially responsible bank.
 Even credit cards and reward cards can be moved.